 Once you’ve written down your goals, break them down further, and then further again, and think about the small changes you could make in a short space of time that’ll help you move 1% closer to these overall goals.

 If you’re not sure exactly where to start, I would suggest picking 3-5 KPI’s that you want to improve and aim for a 1% improvement in all of them.

 If you improve each of these even by 1%, then you will see a significant increase when you put it all together.
 And when you see how easy it is to make 1% improvements, you’ll start making 2%, 3% 4% improvements – and that’s when you’ll really start to see things changing.

 Smaller goals are easier to work towards and achieve, as they seem much more reachable than those large, lofty goals.

 Of course, we’d all love to be smashing huge goals and targets each week or month, but that isn’t always likely or possible.

 By breaking down larger goals into smaller more manageable chunks, you’ll find them easier to achieve.
 Because they’re smaller, they don’t seem as overwhelming or as insurmountable as the larger goals they count towards.

-But, as Craig Brailsford has shown, improving many aspects by just 1% can have a massive, life-changing difference when put together.
+But, as Dave Brailsford has shown, improving many aspects by just 1% can have a massive, life-changing difference when put together.